The Tax Penalty

 - Get the peace of mind health insurance provides in the event of an emergency or long-term health issue

-Open Enrollment ended on Jan.
-31 but Coloradans with special circumstances may still be able to apply.
-Join the thousands of Coloradans who already signed up for 2017 health insurance, and if you qualify, take advantage of the financial assistance to help you afford coverage
+Open Enrollment ended on January 31st but Coloradans with certain Life Change Events may still be able to apply.
+Join the thousands of Coloradans who already signed up for 2017 health insurance, and if you qualify, take advantage of the financial assistance to help you afford coverage.

 Avoid the Penalty